-Are you one of those travelers who likes to “play it by ear” or “figure it out when you get there”?
+Are you one of those travelers who like to “play it by ear” or “figure it out when you get there”?
 Well, you might want to plan just a little bit ahead.
-There’s only so many rental cars and accommodations available in Newfoundland.
+There are only so many rental cars and accommodations available in Newfoundland.
 Book things that will really make or break your trip ahead of time, especially if you go during the summer.

 Did you know Newfoundland has its own time zone?
 Newfoundland Time.
 And it’s an hour and a half later than Eastern Standard Time.
-Most of neighboring Labrador is on Atlantic Time, which is a half an hour earlier.
+Most of the neighboring Labrador is on Atlantic Time, which is half an hour earlier.
 But then some of Labrador operates on Newfoundland Time.
-Basically what I’m saying here is that it can get confusing, so if you have something important scheduled (like a flight or a ferry), double and triple check the time.
+Basically, what I’m saying here is that it can get confusing, so if you have something important scheduled (like a flight or a ferry), double and triple-check the time.

 Moose on the Loose

 Bullwinkle may be majestic, but they actually are quite a bit of a problem here.
 Drive carefully, especially at night, because moose regularly cross the main roads.
 If you think it’s unpleasant to hit a tiny bird with your car, imagine a moose!
 Scary and downright dangerous!

 A Note on Size